-Factor VIII is a labile plasma component and determination of factor VIII activity has to be made in a strictly controlled way in order to ensure accurate results.
-Blood sampling should be connected with a clean venepuncture in order to avoid activation of blood coagulation and thereby the risk of inadvertent activation of factor VIII.
-Traditionally, clotting assays are used for assigning factor VIII activities, but chromogenic assays are gaining an increased use, especially in assigning potencies of factor VIII concentrates.
-The prime reasons for this is that chromogenic assays can be designed to provide robust assay conditions, offering a high resolution and without any negative interference from preactivated factor VIII molecules, features which have resulted in the selection of chromogenic methodology as the European Pharmacopoeia Reference method for factor VIII concentrates.
+Factor VIII is a labile plasma component and determination of factor VIII activity must be made in a strictly controlled way to ensure accurate results.
+Blood sampling should be done with a clean venipuncture in order to avoid activation of blood coagulation and thereby the risk of inadvertent activation of factor VIII.
+Traditionally, clotting assays are used for assigning factor VIII activities, but chromogenic assays are increasing in use, especially in assigning potencies of factor VIII concentrates.
+The prime reasons for the gain in popularity is that chromogenic assays can be designed to provide robust assay conditions, offering a high resolution and without any negative interference from preactivated factor VIII molecules.
+These benefits have resulted in the selection of chromogenic methodology as the European Pharmacopoeia Reference method for factor VIII concentrates.

 The factor VIII gene and synthesis of the factor VIII protein

 The factor VIII gene is located on the X chromosome and comprises no less than 26 exons separated by 25 non-coding introns and the complete gene constitutes about 0.1% of the chromosome.